Cosmic Elk Links

 Fortunately for Hampton Court, both monarchs died before the rebuilding was complete and since they had not paid any bills, the project was abandoned by Queen Anne.

-But her husband, Prince George of Denmark, who as Lord Admiral was interested in longitude and time-keeping, wanted Wren to finish his project for the clock.
+Anne's husband, Prince George of Denmark, who as Lord Admiral was interested in longitude and time-keeping, did want Wren to finish his project for the clock.
 In 1707, Wren, by then aged 75, presented his designs for the clock to Prince George and Queen Anne.
 Prince George died the following year, but his wife continued with the project.
 Wren had a house at Hampton Court so he could oversee the work personally.

 Langley Bradley's Clock